 They may do more, too, depending on your age and medical history.

-Questions your doctor might ask
+Questions your primary care provider might ask you

 “I start with an open-ended approach to give patients a chance to voice any issues, concerns or questions they have so they feel like they have an opportunity to get out in the open anything they want to discuss,” Dr. Allan says.